2018-2020 Executive Board

 Mary Jo Wainwright

 Ed is the Peace Officer Standards and Training (POST) Coordinator at IVC.
 He also administers all of the Administration of Justice (AJ) and Correctional Science (CSI) programs.
 His BA is from Marquette University in Milwaukee.
 He came to IVC after a 20-year career with the San Diego County Sheriff’s Department, and before that, Ed served in the Marine Corps.
-In the Marine Corps, he quickly rose through the ranks to sergeant.
-While he was serving as a tactics officer, he was selected to complete his master’s degree while on active duty.
+While In the Marine Corps, he quickly rose through the ranks and was selected for an Officer Commissioning Program which is how he was able to attend Marquette University.
+A few years after he was commissioned, he was selected for a graduate school program, where he earned two master’s degrees–one in Public Administration and the other in Business Administration.
+He completed both of these while on active duty.
 Ed grew up in the Washington, D.C. area, and he has three grown sons and three granddaughters.